 The Catholic Sacraments

 The significant events in the lives of Catholics are celebrated within the community of the Church.
 These sacred moments are celebrated as sacraments.
 We address the sacred moments of initiation into the people of God, through the sacraments of Baptism, Confirmation and Eucharist.
-A couple enter into a union, a communion, in Marriage.
+A couple enters into a union, a communion, in Marriage.
 There is a sacred moment of a person's dying, with the anointing of the sick and the celebration of his life in the funeral liturgy.

 The Sacraments are: